kunthet/kh1/FIREBASE_SETUP.md

-# Firebase Vote Widget Setup Guide
+# Firebase Vote & Visitor Widget Setup Guide

 ## Overview

-This voting widget allows users to vote for your project and displays the total vote count in real-time.
+This widget allows users to vote for your project and automatically tracks unique visitors.
+It displays both metrics in real-time.
 It's designed to be:
 - ⚡ **Lightweight**: Scripts load asynchronously, no impact on initial page load
 - 🔍 **SEO-friendly**: Static HTML content remains crawlable
 - 📱 **Responsive**: Works on all devices
-- 🚀 **Fast**: Uses localStorage to prevent duplicate votes, minimal Firebase calls
+- 🚀 **Fast**: Uses localStorage to prevent duplicate votes/visits, minimal Firebase calls
+- 📊 **Analytics**: Tracks both votes and unique visitors

 ## Should You Move to Firebase Hosting?

 **NO** - You can keep GitHub Pages!
 The widget only uses:
-- **Firebase Realtime Database** for storing vote counts
+- **Firebase Realtime Database** for storing vote & visitor counts
 - Your site stays on GitHub Pages (free, fast, great SEO)

 ## Step 1: Create a Firebase Project